Charles I of England: Early reign

 Rather than direct involvement in the European land war, the English Parliament preferred a relatively inexpensive naval attack on Spanish colonies in the New World, hoping for the capture of the Spanish treasure fleets.
 Parliament voted to grant a subsidy of £140,000, an insufficient sum for Charles's war plans.
 Moreover, the House of Commons limited its authorisation for royal collection of tonnage and poundage (two varieties of customs duties) to a year, although previous sovereigns since Henry VI had been granted the right for life.
 In this manner, Parliament could delay approval of the rates until after a full-scale review of customs revenue.
 The bill made no progress in the House of Lords past its first reading.
-Although no Parliamentary Act for the levy of tonnage and poundage was obtained, Charles continued to collect the duties.
+Although no act of Parliament for the levy of tonnage and poundage was obtained, Charles continued to collect the duties.

-A poorly conceived and executed naval expedition against Spain under Buckingham's leadership went badly, and the House of Commons began proceedings for the impeachment of the duke.
+A poorly conceived and executed naval expedition against Spain under Buckingham's leadership went badly, and the House of Commons began proceedings for the impeachment of the Duke.
 In May 1626, Charles nominated Buckingham as Chancellor of Cambridge University in a show of support, and had two members who had spoken against Buckingham—Dudley Digges and Sir John Eliot—arrested at the door of the House.
 The Commons was outraged by the imprisonment of two of their members, and after about a week in custody, both were released.
 On 12 June 1626, the Commons launched a direct protestation attacking Buckingham, stating, "We protest before your Majesty and the whole world that until this great person be removed from intermeddling with the great affairs of state, we are out of hope of any good success; and do fear that any money we shall or can give will, through his misemployment, be turned rather to the hurt and prejudice of this your kingdom than otherwise, as by lamentable experience we have found those large supplies formerly and lately given."
 Despite the protests, Charles refused to dismiss his friend, dismissing Parliament instead.